jadabouassaly/MSBA-Projects/README.md

 1-Needed Files:\
 requirements.txt :
 File contains all the libraries that need to be installed for the project to work.
-This file can be created manually by going through all files and looking what libraries are used or automatically using something like pipreqs.
+This file can be created manually by going through all files and looking what libraries are used or automatically using something like pipreqs.(or pipreqs ./ --encoding=utf-8 in case of encoding error)

 setup.sh (replace your email inside it)\
 Procfile (replace it your app name inside it)